Happiness is the key metric for all of IT

 - Prashant Arora

-Reckitt is a consumer goods company that manufactures, markets, and sells health, hygiene, and home products with a global workforce of over 42,000 employees based in more than 60 countries.
+Reckitt is a consumer goods company that manufactures, markets and sells health, hygiene, and home products with a global workforce of over 42,000 employees based in more than 60 countries.

-Using HappySignals has allowed Reckitt to increase response rates to IT surveys from 4% to 25%, increase happiness by 52%, and reduce lost time with IT incidents by an average of 51 minute per ticket.
-For an organization that registers over 300,000 tickets annually, that's over 250,000 hours of employee lost productivity saved in a year.
+Using HappySignals has allowed Reckitt to increase response rates to IT surveys from 4% to 25%, increase happiness by 52%, and reduce lost time with IT incidents by an average of 51 minutes per ticket.
+For an organization that registers over 300,000 tickets annually, over 250,000 hours of employee lost productivity saved in a year.

 - Industry: FMCG Manufacturing

 - ServiceDesk: Outsourced

 1. IT uses Happiness as a Key KPI

 Since 2019, Reckitt has used Happiness as the key indicator for IT.